kushalyellamraju-TW/profile-portfolio/Product documentation.md

-# PURCHASING A BOOK FROM AMAZON
+# Purchasing a book from amazon.in

 ## Sign up
 1. Click the icon that says Google Chrome/Mozilla Firefox on your desktop.